zhz-yan/TRFNILM/README.md

 ## Data
 The processed data can be found in 'src/data'.

-The functions for processing raw data can be found in 'src/dataset'.
+The codes for processing raw data can be found in 'src/dataset'.